yatesco/seafile-docs/deploy_pro/configurable_options.md

 [SEAHUB EMAIL]

-## must be "true" to enable user email notifications when there are new messages
+## must be "true" to enable user email notifications when there are new new unread notifications
 enabled = true

 ## interval of sending seahub email.
 Can be s(seconds), m(minutes), h(hours), d(days)